 - Chair the Membership Committee.

 - Oversee the strategic-planning process, including monitoring the implementation of the plan, reporting to the Board and the membership on the status of implementation, and recommending to the Board modifications in implementation efforts as deemed necessary.
 During the third-year of the current three-year strategic plan, the Vice-President/President-Elect shall appoint a committee to review the strategic plan and recommend modifications to the Board as deemed necessary with due notification of the suggested changes to the membership through the Association’s newsletter and by other appropriate means.

-- Appoint the Recording Secretary, the Historian, the Parliamentarian, and the chairs of all Association committees prior to the annual conference at which the Vice-President/President-Elect assumes office as President.
+- Appoint the Recording Secretary, the Historian, the Parliamentarian, the UELMA Liaison, and the chairs of all Association committees prior to the annual conference at which the Vice-President/President-Elect assumes office as President.
 The officers and committee chairs so appointed shall begin functioning at the time the Vice-President/President-Elect assumes office as President.

 - Appoint the Program Board Vice-Chair and Conference Vice-Chair subsequent to taking office as Vice-President/President-Elect.

 - Chair the Finance and Nominating Committees.

 - Perform other duties as assigned by the President or the Board.

 - Be informed about matters to be decided on by the Board and attend and vote at all board meetings.